What is Hinamatsuri? A tradition and way to celebrate the healthy growth of girls

 The best time to display Hina dolls is

-Traditionally, it is considered ideal to decorate them after the beginning of spring (February 4th) .
+Traditionally, it is considered ideal to decorate after the beginning of spring (February 4th) .

-This is a remnant of the Doll's Festival on the lunar calendar.
+This is a remnant of the Hinamatsuri festival on the lunar calendar.

 It is meant to pray for the health and happiness of the family.

-Decorating on February 29th is sometimes avoided as it is seen as a "double whammy," but many families today don't seem to mind.
+Also, decorating on February 29th is sometimes avoided as it is considered a "double whammy," but many families today don't really care about it.

 There are also superstitions about when to put away the Hina dolls.

-It is sometimes said that if you do not put away your dolls after Hinamatsuri, you will be late in getting married, but the most important thing is to treat the dolls with care .
+It is said that if you do not put away the dolls after Hinamatsuri, you will "delay your marriage," but the most important thing is to treat the dolls with care .

 Hinamatsuri is a special event that families enjoy while praying for the growth of girls.

-While responding flexibly to the lifestyles of each family,
+While responding flexibly to the lifestyle of each family,

-It is important to preserve the important parts of the tradition .
+It is important to preserve the important parts of tradition .

 A simple and stylish display of Hina dolls [Kano Hina]